durham-qlm/ElecSus/README.txt

 Usage
 -----

-- Open a terminal window and move to the directory where the files have been extracted to.
+- Open a terminal/command line window and move to the directory where the files have been extracted to.

 - to run the program taking parameters from runcard.py type